 CPOMS Safeguarding Software: What Teachers Should Know

-Essential guide to CPOMS safeguarding software for UK schools.
+Essential guide to CPOMS safeguarding software for schools.
 Learn incident logging, chronologies, reporting features and child protection records.

-Essential guide to CPOMS safeguarding software for UK schools.
+Essential guide to CPOMS safeguarding software for schools.
 Learn incident logging, chronologies, reporting features and child protection records.

 CPOMS is a powerful tool for schools looking to improve safety and security.
 It allows them to keep track of every aspect of their safeguarding policies and procedures and ensures that they are followed by all staff in school, supporting engagement with proper protocols.